 “Their numbers are doubling every 20 years due to very high birth rates and low attrition,” Louden says.
 “No other language communities in the world are growing faster.”

 There are Pennsylvania Dutch speakers who aren’t Amish or Mennonite, but they have greatly reduced in number over time.
-Referred to as the “Fancy Dutch,” these people also tended to live in rural areas and take part in farming or other trades, but some of them pursued higher education and married non-Pennsylvania Dutch speakers.
+Referred to as the “Fancy Dutch,” these people also tended to live in rural areas and take part in farming or other trades, but some of them pursued higher education and married outside their linguistic community.
 Louden says most of this subsect of “Fancy Dutch” ended up switching to using only English.

 What Does The Future Have In Store?

-Both Louden and Donmoyer believe the future of Pennsylvania Dutch is bright.
-The language has not only survived, but thrived for centuries, and this is thanks to the lifestyles of the speakers.
+Both Louden and Donmoyer believe the future of the language is bright.
+It has not only survived, but thrived for centuries, and this is thanks to the lifestyles of the speakers.
 The Amish and Old Order Mennonites lead very traditional lives; they live in rural communities, have little or no contact with the outside world and marry within their own social group.
 These factors all contribute to the natural maintenance of the language.

 Louden points to another possible reason for the language’s persistence: “[The Amish and traditional Mennonites] continue to use a form of standard German for worship purposes, which marks a connection to the spiritual heritage that is at the heart of their everyday lives.
 Maintaining receptive knowledge of German complements their continued use of Pennsylvania Dutch as a vital oral language.”

 The number of speakers is growing exponentially, and without any official support, which bodes well for its future.